 All the modern rice cookers are operated with a thermostat including this product from Panasonic.
-But, the heating system is superior to many of the rice cookers from other brands.
+But, the heating system is superior to many of the good products from other brands.
 While most of the brands use a heating coil that is set as an incomplete circle, this model from Panasonic uses an overlapping circular heating coil that ensures uniform heating.

 The thermostat functions uniformly with the rise in temperature.
 So, there is less chance of malfunction.